Process Validation in Pharma Industry: A Complete Guide

-by Valeria Cardellini · September 25, 2024
+September 25, 2024

 The pharmaceutical industry demands rigorous oversight and control over its manufacturing processes to ensure the consistent quality of drugs and therapies.
 Among the most critical aspects of pharmaceutical production is process validation, a systematic approach that confirms a manufacturing process’s ability to consistently produce a product meeting its predetermined specifications and quality standards.
-This guide delves deep into the concept, offering insights into the stages of process validation, its types, and regulatory guidance provided by authorities like the FDA and GHTF.
+This guide delves deep into the concept, offering insights into the stages of process validation, its types, and regulatory guidance provided by authorities like the Food Drug Administration (FDA) and GHTF.
 Whether you’re an expert or a beginner in the industry, this article will help you grasp the essential elements of process validation.

 What is Process Validation?